bwz3rbot/SnootyScrape/README.md

 found 21 items. indexing now... indexing complete!

-What would you like to do?
+| What would you like to do?

 > query

-Input first a query param, then a value.
+| Input first a query param, then a value.
-When you're done, type '/go or /cancel to return to the main menu.'
+| When you're done, type '/go' or '/cancel' to return to the main menu.

-key: >q
+key: > q

-value: >javascript
+value: > javascript

-key: >size
+key: > size

-value: >100
+value: > 100

-key: >/go
+key: > /go

 { q: 'javascript', size: '100' }